Emergency Laceration Kits That Actually Work in US ERs (2026)

 Setting determines kit complexity:

-Emergency departments need intermediate-to-advanced kits to handle wide wound variety, from simple lacerations to complex facial repairs requiring specialized techniques.
+Emergency departments need intermediate-to-advanced kits to handle a wide variety of wounds, from simple lacerations to complex facial repairs requiring specialized techniques.

 Operating rooms need advanced kits for complex surgical closures, with specialized instruments for plastic and reconstructive procedures.